ecufip/docker_nginx_basic_static/README.md

 ## Steps:
 1. Input path to root directory in Dockerfile replacing /Users/jimsmith/Documents/docker-test-site/.
 The easiest way to do this in a mac is to drag and drop directory from Finder to Terminal to show this, then copy and paste into Dockerfile.

-2. Build new image in root:
+2. Build new image:

+    (from root directory in CLI)

     $ docker build -t image_name .